Mary-Louise Parker: 2000s

+2010s

 Parker starred opposite Bruce Willis in the film Red, an adaptation of the comic book miniseries of the same name.
 The film was released on October 15, 2010.
 In 2011, Parker became the host for the tenth season of the PBS documentary series Independent Lens.
 In 2013 she played roles in both Red 2 and R.I.P.D.
 She appeared in the Broadway Manhattan Theatre Club production of the play The Snow Geese by Sharr White at the Samuel J. Friedman Theatre from October 24 through December 15, 2013.
 The play was directed by Daniel J. Sullivan and also starred Danny Burstein and Victoria Clark.

 Parker starred in the play by Simon Stephens, Heisenberg, produced off-Broadway by the Manhattan Theatre Club.
 The play, directed by Mark Brokaw, opened on June 2, 2015.
 The play extended its run, closing on July 11, 2015.
 The play transferred to Broadway at the Samuel J. Friedman Theatre, with previews starting on September 20, 2016, officially opening on October 13, with Parker and Denis Arndt reprising their roles.

 She starred on Broadway in the Adam Rapp play The Sound Inside at Studio 54 starting on September 14, 2019, in previews, officially on October 17.
 She performed in the world premiere of the play in June to July 2018 at the Williamstown Theatre Festival.
 In September 2021, she won the Tony Award for Best Actress in a Play for the Broadway run.

+2020s

-She appeared in the Broadway revival by the Manhattan Theatre Club of How I Learned to Drive, which was supposed to open at the Samuel J. Friedman Theatre on March 27, 2020, in previews.
+Parker appeared in the 2022 Broadway revival by the Manhattan Theatre Club of How I Learned to Drive, which was originally supposed to open at the Samuel J. Friedman Theatre in previews in March 2020.
 David Morse co-starred, with direction by Mark Brokaw.
 This production united Parker, Morse and Brokaw from the original 1997 production.
 Because of the COVID-19 pandemic, this production was postponed to Manhattan Theater Club's 2021–22 season.
+She received her fifth Tony Award nomination for the production.
+In 2023, Parker appeared in the music video for country music duo The Reklaws' song "Honky Tonkin' About" with Drake Milligan.